Microscopic origin of black hole entropy from tachyon condensation: Introduction

 The close resemblance of the laws to the thermodynamical ones lead people to realize that thermodynamical properties should be assigned to black holes, particularly after Hawking found that black holes could radiate \cite{Hawking:1974sw}.
 The surface gravity $\ka$ on the event horizon can be viewed as the Hawking temperature of radiation: $T_{\textrm{Haw}}=\ka/2\pi$.
 The area of the black hole can be viewed as the entropy \cite{Bekenstein:1973ur}:

 A major task since then is to explain this area-entropy relation, as a means of exploration of quantum gravity.
 To date, many approaches have been proposed and adopted to reproduce the relation (e.g., see reviews \cite{Carlip:2014pma,Perry:2020tts} for a list).
 But, in most of the approaches, the microscopic degrees of freedom responsible for the entropy still remain elusive.
+This is better understood for extremal black holes \cite{Strominger:1996sh} whose near-horizon geometries are AdS space.
 It is also unknown how the information of infalling matter that forms the black hole is recoded in these degrees of freedom.

 The unsettled puzzles, together with the information loss paradox, may imply that some key ingredient is missing in the present black hole theory.
 This ingredient is most possibly relevant to the event horizon, which is usually thought to be smooth for infalling material.
 In the fuzzball proposal \cite{Mathur:2005zp}, the ``information-free" horizon is replaced by the boundary of a fuzzball filled with quantum fuzz.
 In an alternative proposal \cite{Almheiri:2012rt}, it is suggested that infalling observer should encounter firewall at the horizon.